Can You Be Sued for Performing CPR?

 You will not be protected by Good Samaritan laws if you try to go outside your area of training—if you try to perform an impromptu tracheotomy to save a choking victim, for example, and you are not a trained surgeon.
 If your behavior has been judged to be reckless or negligent, or if you leave the victim after initially providing care, you could also be sued.

 If someone has a Do Not Resuscitate (DNR) order that specifies lifesaving care must not be provided in case of a sudden cardiac arrest or another health crisis, you must do as it says and avoid giving CPR—if you know about it.
 If you didn’t know about it, you generally can’t be prosecuted for giving lifesaving CPR anyway.
+But what about first aid?
+Medical professionals and lay-rescuers often ask if they can be sued for first aid?
+Generally the answer is the same, you can't be prosecuted for giving first aid to someone in need and you are not required to do so if you feel uncomfortable about it.
+Be sure to practice good faith and common sense if you ever end up in a situation where someone might need CPR or first aid.

 Medical professionals who give CPR to people with a DNR order can potentially be in trouble—if they know about the DNR.
 The issue of giving CPR to someone with a DNR is complicated, however.
 In some states, DNR orders are only valid inside a hospital setting; outside the hospital, they do not apply.
 This means that an emergency response team can legally give someone CPR even if they have a DNR order.
 In other states, however, emergency medical responders are allowed to abide by DNR orders when responding to emergency calls in the victim’s home.